reidac/covid19-curve-dc/README.md

 4. Share your findings to help others assess the spread of SARS-CoV-2, and to gauge the effectiveness of our collective response.

-Disclaimer: The grey bands in the generated figure should not be understood as 95% confidence intervals even given the crudeness of the model,

-Some of my tweets on this topic make this mistake, but in fact, the bands are the result of asking the model fit for the 95% confidence bands.
-This is actually meaningless -- the model fit is generated from input data which does not have good uncertainties, the code simply uses the default value of 1.0 for the one-sigma error on each input point.